 After I was done laying out the majority of the full pieces, I had some (many?) smaller squares and rectangles that I needed to fill in with pieces of slate.
 I would need to cut the slate to size.
 I realized slates are cut to size at quarries before being shipped, but as a homeowner I had no idea what to expect.
 I talked to my brother, Jim, who owns Select Shower Door, Glass & Mirror in Cold Springs, NY.
 Besides windows, mirrors and shower doors, he does a lot of patios and all other facets of contracting, too.
 He told me it was easy, but very dusty so to use a face mask and work away from the house.
 He told me to buy a diamond circular saw blade (or to rent a wet saw for less dust).

-Besides being uber dusty cutting the slates was easy!
-Not as easy as cutting through wood, but it was much easier than I had anticipated.
+easy as cutting through wood, but it was much easier than I had anticipated.

-As I walked around the house stiff and moaning Karen made me promise I would not try to finish it and just take Sunday off.
-I promised (but my fingers were crossed).
+promise I would not try to finish it and just take Sunday off.
+I promised (but

 Day 3 - Mother's Day